Coast Guard Administration (Taiwan): Organization

+The Coastal Patrol Directorate General is responsible for land based operations, primarily the patrolling of harbors, beaches and other coastal areas, and includes the Northern, Southern, Central, and Eastern Coastal Patrol Offices.
+There are several mobile investigative groups subordinated to four corresponding areas of responsibility of the Coastal Patrol Directorate General.
+All mobile investigative groups of the Coast Guard Administration are tasked to perform intelligence-gathering mission of State Security.
+While executing such intelligence-gathering function, The Coast Guard Administration is subjected to the supervisory and coordination from the National Security Bureau.

 Special Task Unit

 The Special Task Unit is an elite special forces unit of the CGA similar to the Military Police Special Services Company or the National Police Agency's Thunder Squad.
 During the 36th annual Han Kuang exercises they participated alongside special operations units from other branches in anti-decapitation drills.

+Auxiliaries

+The CGA has civilian coastal patrol volunteers which assist it.
+Volunteers provide assistance in search and rescue, border security, and marine debris removal.
+The number of auxiliaries has grown from 186 to a projected 6,000.

 Scope

 Article two of the Coast Guard Law splits the responsibilities of the CGA into three zones, their core area (Shoreline to the end of the Exclusive Economic Zone), Waters temporarily or tentatively within the area of law enforcement, and International waters fisheries patrol.